sergei-gots/java-core-workout/README.md

-# skypro-java-core
+# java-core
-Studying Java core and tests
+Java core and tests workout

 This is a multi-module project.
 There are the next separate modules (with pom.xml) in it: